anandeeta2912/Echo-ai/README.md

 ## What it does

 - 🎤 Speech to Text — real time transcription from your microphone
-- 🔊 Text to Speech — types anything (Azure Neural Voice) reads it back
+- 🔊 Text to Speech — type anything, (Azure Neural Voice) reads it back

 ---